FAQ

 Services of all other plans are currently hosted on our AWS infrastructure (Frankfurt region at the moment, other regions are coming soon).

 There is no public marketplace yet.
-When you build new projects for your clients, you can create some part of those projects as reusable services.
+When you build new projects for your clients, you can create some part of those as reusable .
 Then you can sell them to your clients with a subscription or pay-per-use rate plan.

-When you add a service in a project, you can set up a different price for each of your service-instances.
-You can then invite your client to this project, providing his billing details.
+When you add a in a , you can set up a different price for each of your .
+You can then invite your client to this , providing his billing details.
 We'll generate the invoice for each client and collect payments for you.
 Each month you'll receive your combined funds collected from all clients in a single payment from us.
 Money time!

 You can bundle in a single monthly rate everything: